-- Notice of mortgage fee: If you take out a mortgage then your lender will require that notice of the mortgage is given to any interested parties under the Deeds.
-Accordingly, this is a fee charged by a third party to register the new mortgage and will usually apply if the property is leasehold.
+Freeholders/Managers Information fees: Another disbursement but one that warrants a special mention – Freeholders and/or managers charge fees to register a Notice of Mortgage.
+There is no standard fee, they all change different amounts so we cannot specify the amount involved at the beginning of a transaction.
+Always applies if the property is leasehold.
 It may also arise if the property is freehold and there's a specific requirement in the Deeds to give notification to a management company or similar.
-The fee varies depending what the Deeds say and/or what the third party demands.
-Often the fee is between £50 and £250 plus vat
+The fee varies depending on what the deeds say and/or what the third party demands.
+Often the fee is between £100 and £300 plus vat.

-- Certificate of compliance fee: A Certificate of compliance from a third party is sometimes required under the terms of the Deeds, particularly in the case of flats.
-This might, for example, have been registered so that the third party can ensure that when a property changes hands, its requirements are dealt with and that any rent and/or service charge for communal areas has been paid up to date.
-Again, the fee is usually between £50 and £250 plus vat
+Certificate of compliance fee: A Certificate of compliance from a third party is sometimes required under the terms of the Deeds, particularly in the case of flats.
+This might, for example, have been registered so that the third party can ensure that when a property is mortgaged its requirements are dealt with and that any rent and/or service charge for communal areas has been paid up to date.
+Again, the fee is usually between £50 and £250 plus vat.

-How does Russell & Russell provide a conveyancing estimate for my remortgage?
+Will Russell & Russell provide a written conveyancing fee estimate for my remortgage?

-In the case of residential conveyancing, we're usually able to offer a fixed fee for our time.
-We'll quote a fixed fee for the work normally undertaken in a standard case and will provide you with a list of additional fixed fees that we would charge if you require additional work to be undertaken.
-Examples of this would be arranging a Title Indemnity Policy, dealing with a Help To Buy ISA, preparing a Trust Deed or dealing with a Deed of Covenant.
-Furthermore, we may also be prepared to work on a “No Sale No Fee” basis – please ask about this if it is of interest to you.
+In the case of residential conveyancing, we usually offer a fixed fee.
+We quote a fixed fee for the work normally undertaken in a standard case and will provide you with a list of additional fixed fees that we would charge if you require additional work to be undertaken.
+An example of additional fees in the case of a re-mortgage would be our fee to cover the extra time obtaining a Certificate of Compliance

-We'll always honour the fixed fee quoted unless the information relied upon by us at the time of the estimate was incorrect or it subsequently becomes apparent that there's an aspect of the transaction that will significantly affect the amount of time that has to be spent by us – in either case we'll notify you of any such development before we proceed further.
-Examples of circumstances that might change the cost would be if the property is a flat, not a house as you initially informed us, if a lease extension is required or if the ownership is defective and remedial action is needed.
+We will always honour the fixed fee quoted unless the information relied upon by us at the time of the estimate was incorrect or it subsequently becomes apparent that there's an aspect of the transaction that will significantly affect the amount of time that has to be spent by us.
+In either case we will notify you of any such development before we proceed further so that you can decide whether to incur additional expense.
+Examples of circumstances that might change the cost would be if the property is a flat, not a house as you initially informed us.
 For a free quote and breakdown of related Disbursements known at this time, please use our quote enquiry form.

-In addition to receiving instructions direct from buyers and sellers, we also work alongside brokers, referrers and property agents who refer clients to us.
+In addition to receiving instructions direct from borrowers, we also work alongside brokers, referrers and property agents who refer clients to us.
 If we've agreed to pay to them a referral fee for recommending us to act for you then we'll disclose the amount to you and we'll pay the amount involved to the referrer out of our fee.